oschrenk/plan.swift/README.md

 # README

-A macOS tool to fetch calendar events as json
+A macOS tool to fetch (the next) calendar events as json

 ## Features

-- returns json by default
+- returns JSON by default
-- extracts leading emojis from event title and returns them as separate description and emoji, in addition to full title
+- separates leading emojis from event title, and gives you the emoji, short and full title
+- rejects events based on tags `tag:example` within the event notes
+- start and end time in relative and absolute terms

 ## Usage

+Example commands (use `plan --help` for full usage)

-`plan today` Returns all events for today
+- `plan today` Returns all events for today
+- `plan next` Returns the current or next event within the next hour
+- `plan next --reject-tag somekeyword` Returns the current or next event within the next hour ignoring events which notes have text containing `tag:somekeyword`
+- `plan calendars` List available calendars

+Example output

 ```json
 [